 First, using the wire cutters, cut off the flower from the stem – but be careful not to cut too high, or the individual stems might fall apart (depending on the design of your fake blooms):

 I also cut the leaves off, leaving a short stem (an inch or so).
 Then, I grabbed a piece of floral tape and wrapped it across the base of the flowers and affixed it to the wreath form – I fit the center of the flower, where the stem was, in the center of the wires of the wreath.
-I tried this with wire first, and the wire made it difficult to secure the flowers really firmly and I wanted to control exactly where they were placed, so the tape gave me much better control.
-Plus I didn’t want the wire to scratch my door, and fussing with making sure the wire ends were all hidden seemed like a hassle.
+I tried this with floral wire first, and the wire made it difficult to secure the flowers really firmly.
+I wanted to control exactly where they were placed, and I found that the tape gave me much better control.
+I’ve used floral wire before with success, but this project floral tape worked better.

 After placing the first flower, I roughly placed out where each flower would go so I didn’t start placing them too densely and run out.
 I really liked the look of three blooms per “section” of wreath (marked by the vertical wire), but I didn’t have enough so I spaced them out a bit more and filled in the gaps with the velvet leaves.
 After every four flowers, I’d hold it up against my wall to double check and make sure it wasn’t too sparse and that the wreath frame remained hidden.
 I affixed the leaves as I placed the flowers, and then doubled back and added more leaves when all of the flowers were in place.
 This helped me create a nice, balanced wreath.
 Working with the floral tape was a little finicky, but it only took me an hour or so to put together this hydrangea wreath.

-Here’s a look at the back, so you can see how I affixed the blooms and leaves:
+Here’s a look at the back, so you can see how I affixed the faux hydrangea blooms and leaves:

 That’s it!
 I promised this was a super easy DIY hydrangea wreath to make!